 Applications and Selections

 Applications are made online via the NUI Galway Applications System.
 This course is listed under Adult Learning & CPD Courses Application.

 Please visit our How to Apply page for Application tips and Supporting Documents information.
 Software Engineering students are required to submit a current Curriculum Vitae along with other supporting documentation in their application.

 This course is also available through Springboard, find out more here.

 Requirements and Assessment

 The Diploma in Software Engineering is delivered entirely using online learning technology so students can study when and where they want according to a paced learning cycle.
 Course materials are easy to follow and are accompanied by continuous assessment exercises, research/review questions and recommended course textbooks.
 Modules are delivered one at a time, over an eight-week period via asynchronous online technologies using web-supported learning.

 The programme facilitators provide a recommended outline of study for each of the eight-week modules to ensure students keep on track.
 Each module is individually assessed by online examinations and assignments.
 All assessments and examinations take place within the eight-week period.

-This diploma is open to honours degree graduates (Level 8) or Level 7 graduates with three or more years experience and to those otherwise satisfying the postgraduate entry requirements.
+This diploma is open to honours degree graduates (Level 8) or Level 7 graduates with 2-3 years of experience.
 An IELTS score of 6.5 or equivalent international qualification will be required, if applicable.
 See IT Online Launchpad for further details.

 Other entry requirements for part-time students can be found in our FAQs section (i.e., age, english language requirements, etc.).